RobertoFreireFerrazPassos/WeatherWebAPI/README.md

 ## To do next

-- Add a health check endpoint to test the health of all the dependencies: databases, external apis and redis.

 - Add logs in all catch blocks and, if necessary, also for not successful ResponseWithoutData and Response objects.

-- Secrets are hardcoded in appsettings, docker-compose and integration tests.
-It is a security issue.
-It should be moved to the CI/CD pipeline.
+- Review use of Response and ResponseWithoutData.
+Maybe use try catch instead or use OperationResult

+- Review missing stack trace in global error and in Response and ResponseWithoutData